CommandMC/HeroicWiki/Steam-Deck.md

 5. Right click the AppImage, click `Properties`, `Permissions`, check `Is Exectuable`
 6. Double click the AppImage to open Heroic

-### Game Mode
+#### Game Mode

 Though it is not recommended to use Heroic in Game Mode, you may add the AppImage to Game Mode by following the below steps.
 If you are using Heroic in Game Mode, it is highly recommended you only do so to launch your games.
 Installing, updating, and managing your games should be done in Desktop Mode.

-1. Open the Heroic shortcut by clicking it once
+1. Open the Heroic shortcut by clicking it once.
-2. Click the `Gear` icon on the right-hand side of the screen
+2. Click the `Gear` icon on the right-hand side of the screen.
 3. Click `Properties`
 4. On the left-hand side of the screen, click `Shortcut`
 5. Scroll down to `Launch Options`
 6. Type `--no-sandbox`
-7. Heroic will now launch in Game Mode
+7. Heroic will now launch in Game Mode.

-## Add to Steam/Game Mode
+## How to Add Heroic Games to Steam/Game Mode

 Non-Steam games added to Steam will automatically appear in Game Mode under the "Non-Steam" tab.
 In order to add non-Steam games to Steam, follow the below steps.